arantxa-ramos/labs/Lab2_NaiveBayes.md

    The week after training, the Big Game (between Stanford and Cal) happens.
 Users on /r/bayarea are excited.
 Alice, a Cal student, wants to support her team and comments `“Go bears!”`.
 Bob, a Stanford student, wants to support his team and comments `“Go trees!”`.
 Answer the following questions:

    a.
-Is Alice’s comment deleted by your automoderator?</li>
+Is Alice’s comment deleted by your automoderator?
        **Answer**
         P(-) = 2/3
         P(+) = 1/3